-If you have a look at the training examples in the middle of the screen, you can see what kind of phrases the intent is trained to understands (e.g. “Switch off the light in the bathroom”).
+If you have a look at the training examples in the middle of the screen, you can see what kind of phrases the intent is trained to understand (e.g. “Switch off the light in the bathroom”).

-In the JSON payload of the messages you find the name of the intent (here: kristianraue:OnOff”) and the values for the slots of the intent (Slot 0: “on” or “off”, Slot 1: “bathroom”, “bedroom”, “kitchen”, etc).
+In the JSON payload of the messages, you find the name of the intent (here: kristianraue:OnOff”) and the values for the slots of the intent (Slot 0: “on” or “off”, Slot 1: “bathroom”, “bedroom”, “kitchen”, etc).

-Everytime a message arrives, the Streamsheet will publish data to two topics simultaneously.
+Every time a message arrives, the Streamsheet will publish data to two topics simultaneously.
 In cell B19 the Streamsheet publishes the payload in cell A12:B13 as JSON to the topic “dialogueManager/endSession”.
 This very handy MQTT command ends the Snips session and sends the given voice output to the speakers of the Raspi, telling the user what action has been executed.

 The second MQTT message is published to the topic where Shelly is listening.
-As explained in the beginning, Shelly is subscribed to a MQTT topic (here: “shellies/shelly1-BA01F8/relay/0/command”) and waits for text payloads of “on” or “off” to switch on and off the light.
+As explained in the beginning, Shelly is subscribed to an MQTT topic (here: “shellies/shelly1-BA01F8/relay/0/command”) and waits for text payloads of “on” or “off” to switch on and off the light.

-Note: In this demo were are not making use of the slot 1 value, instead we are always switch on and off the same Shelly device.
-But of course you could easily extend the Streamsheet to use a VLOOKUP() function to look up the corresponding Shelly device name for each room and then change the topic for Shelly respectively.
+Note: In this demo were are not making use of the slot 1 value, instead we always switch on and off the same Shelly device.
+But of course, you could easily extend the Streamsheet to use a VLOOKUP() function to look up the corresponding Shelly device name for each room and then change the topic for Shelly respectively.